 Assume a long sequence of words, , concatenating the entire text from a language .
 Let be a set of all possible sequences derived from , where is the shortest sequence (a single word) and is the longest sequence.
 Then, the entropy of can be measured as follows:

-Measure the initial word probability by adding the artificial token at the beginning of every sentence.
+Your goal is to build a bigram model using (1) Laplace smoothing with normalization and (2) initial word probabilities by adding the artificial token w0β at the beginning of every sentence.

-Create a language_modeling.py file in the src/homework/ directory.
+Create a file in the directory.

-that takes a file path pointing to the text file and returns a dictionary of bigram probabilities found in the text file.
+Define a function named bigram_model() that takes a file path pointing to the text file, and returns a dictionary of bigram probabilities estimated in the text file.

 Use the following constants to indicate the unknown and initial probabilities: